d2l-ai/d2l-en/chapter_optimization/gd-sgd.md

 ## Stochastic Gradient Descent (SGD)

-In deep learning, the objective function is usually the average of the loss functions for each example in the training data set.
+In deep learning, the objective function is usually the average of the loss functions for each example in the training dataset.
 We assume that $f_i(\boldsymbol{x})$ is the loss function of the training data instance with $n$ examples, an index of $i$, and parameter vector of $\boldsymbol{x}$, then we have the objective function

 $$f(\boldsymbol{x}) = \frac{1}{n} \sum_{i = 1}^n f_i(\boldsymbol{x}).$$